Section outline

 • This is a specimen of a so-called tail-rhyme romance - the form Chaucer was parodying in "The Tale of Sir Thopaz" (which, by the way, makes reference to Perceval).

-This time our focus will shift more towards the "idea of romance" - because, in what could be seen as a very special sense, Perceval has it all (and not quite): becoming a knight, spectacular adventures, giants, Saracens, magic rings...
+Our focus will be on the "idea of romance" - because, in what could be seen as a very special sense, Perceval has it all (and not quite): becoming a knight, spectacular adventures, giants, Saracens, magic rings...

 suggestions for session discussion:

-1) look at Perceval in comparison to Ywaine and Gawaine: what is missing, what is added...
+1) look at Perceval in comparison to Ywaine and Gawaine: which concerns/themes are missing, which are added...

 2) our investigation of specifically English romance will continue with a brief comparison of the English text with Chrétien's romance.
 The synopsis should give you a general idea of the concerns and issues which Chrétien pursues and allow you to see what the English poem does with the story - in what direction it moves away from Chrétien.